-Rice has been a common ingredient in many dishes for centuries, but in recent years, a debate has sparked over the health benefits of white and brown rice.
+Rice has been a popular ingredient in dishes around the world for centuries.
+But in recent years, a discussion over the health benefits of white and brown rice has begun.
 Many people say that white rice has little nutritional value and that brown rice is much healthier.
 But what makes brown rice so healthy?
-And is white rice really that bad for you?
-To answer these questions, it’s important to understand the difference between white and brown rice and the benefits they both offer.
+And is white rice really that unhealthy?
+To answer these questions, it’s essential to understand the differences between white and brown rice — and the benefits they both offer.

 What Is Brown Rice?

 Brown rice is a whole grain, which is the healthiest type of grain you can eat.
 Other whole grains include:

 Whole grains are unrefined, which means that the grains still have their bran and germ.
 The bran and the germ are the parts of the grain containing the most nutrients.
 They’re what make brown rice so healthy.

 White rice is a refined grain.
 This means the bran and the germ have been removed during the milling process.
 This prolongs the shelf life of the rice and gives it a softer, less gritty texture.
 However, without the bran and the germ, white rice does lose some of the nutritional value that brown rice retains.
 Other examples of refined grains include: